OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 4. Click `Return to Portal`

-5. Click on `CSRM App (Redirect)`
+5. Click on `CRM App (Redirect)`

 6. Log in as `kay.west@oktaice.com`/`Tra!nme4321`

-You should be redirected back to the CSRM app and you should see see Kay's email address at the top as well as your app's Client ID at the bottom.
+You should be redirected back to the CRM app and you should see see Kay's email address at the top as well as your app's Client ID at the bottom.

 ## End Your Okta Session and Shut Down the Web Server